ibm-cloud-docs/power-iaas/backup-strategies.md

 ### FalconStor StorSafe VTL

-FalconStor StorSafe VTL - For more information see [FalconStor StorSafe VTL](/docs/power-iaas?topic=power-iaas-migration-strategies-power#falconstor-storsafe-vtl).
+For more information see [FalconStor StorSafe VTL](/docs/power-iaas?topic=power-iaas-migration-strategies-power#falconstor-storsafe-vtl).

-## Managed services and IBM resiliency services
+### Managed services and IBM resiliency services
 {: #managed-services}

 Contact an IBM representative if you need help with understanding the different backup lifecycle processes.